antonve/language-learning-tools/README.md

 This is not meant to be hosted for public users because it fetches data directly from dictionary websites.
 It's built to create Anki cards for personal usage.

+The code is also of prototype quality because it's not meant to be ran in production.

 ## Tools

 ### Anki Miner